 What is a general warranty deed in real estate transactions?

-A general warranty deed is a legal document used in real estate transactions that guarantees the buyer clear title to a property.
+A general warranty deed is a legal document used in real estate transactions that guarantees the buyer a clear title to a property.
 It offers the highest level of protection by ensuring that there are no undisclosed encumbrances or title issues from past owners.
 This deed provides comprehensive guarantees, covering the property’s entire history and allowing legal remedies if title defects occur.

 How does a general warranty deed protect a buyer?